SummitAnthony/Digital-Book-Store/README.md

 A digital book store made with django

-# My Django Digital Book Store Learning Journey
+# Django Digital Book Store Learning Journey

 Welcome to my Django Digital Book Store project!
 This has been a practical journey where I've picked up various Django skills.
 Here's a rundown of what I've learned: